nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### isLiquidatable

-Determines if a position can be liquidated based on debt and collateral value
+Determines if a position can be liquidated based on health factor

-*A position is liquidatable if debt with interest >= collateral value*
+*A position becomes liquidatable when its health factor falls below 1.0*

 **Notes:**
 - validation: Checks:
-- Position exists (via validPosition modifier)
+- Position exists and is active (via activePosition modifier)
 - Position has non-zero debt

 - calculations: Uses:
-- calculateDebtWithInterest() for total debt
+- health factor = (collateral value * liquidation threshold) / debt
-- calculateCreditLimit() for collateral value
+- Position is liquidatable when health factor < 1.0

 ```solidity